peterpeterparker/daviddalbusco.com/src/blog/announcing-papyrs-blog-on-web3.md

 ## Manifesto

-So, why launching another blogging application?
-After-all there are already many platforms that allow you to write articles isn't 🤷‍♂️?
+So, why launch another blogging application?
+After-all there are already many platforms that allow you to write articles, right 🤷‍♂️?

 Sure there is but none are following the guidelines that drive me.